developer-sidani/MIniTodoListApp/README.md

-Lists are saved to an array so when you reload the app the array will reset to default, resulting to the deletion of the list, on delete the item is removed from the array, and by default we are rendering the list for every single item in the app.
+Lists are saved to an array so when you reload the app the array will reset to default, resulting to the deletion of the list, on delete the item is removed from the array, and by default we are rendering the list for every single item in the array.